LuLi0077/AI/Constraint_Satisfaction/README.md

 Briefly, the 8-queens problem asks you to place 8 queens on a standard 8x8 chessboard such that none of the queens are in "check" (i.e., no two queens occupy the same row, column, or diagonal).
 The N-queens problem generalizes the puzzle to to any size square board.

-### Main Steps
+## Main Steps

-1. Overview
+1. Implement the `NQueensCSP class` to develop an efficient encoding of the N-queens problem and explicitly generate the constraints bounding the solution
-2. Representing the N-Queens Problem
+2. Write the search functions for recursive backtracking, and use them to solve the N-queens problem
-3. Backtracking Search
+3. Conduct additional experiments with CSPs and various modifications to the search order (minimum remaining values, least constraining value, etc.)